p91g/patrick-moore.github.io/_pages/about.md

 Interests
 ------
-From p-values to deep learning, my experience in visualising, exploring and modelling is wide-ranging.
+From p-values to deep learning, my experience in visualising, exploring and modelling data is wide-ranging.

 I have experience with web scraping and preprocessing large datasets.
 I'm also skilled at interpreting statistical models and training machine learning (ML) models for predictive analysis.